-Scotland has incorporated the UNCRC into domestic law.
-The UNCRC (Incorporation) (Scotland) Act 2024 came into affect in July 2024.
-This legislation requires public authorities to act in a manner that is compatible with the UNCRC requirements in devolved matters and will also mean that children and young people can hold duty bearers, such as local authorities and health boards, to account.
-The ambition of the UNCRC Act is to deliver a proactive culture of everyday accountability for children's rights across public services in Scotland.
-This framework is a step-by-step guide to help public bodies think through the actions they need to take to develop their approach to children's rights and to foster a culture that supports the realisation of children's human rights.
+In Scotland work is underway to incorporate the UNCRC into the Scottish legal framework through the UNCRC (Incorporation) (Scotland) Bill.
+When this is finalised, it will require public bodies to act in compliance with the UNCRC requirements in devolved areas and will also mean that children and young people can hold duty bearers, such as local authorities and health boards, to account.
+The ambition of the UNCRC Bill is to deliver a proactive culture of everyday accountability for children's rights across public services in Scotland.
+This framework is a step-by-step guide to help public bodies think through the actions they need to take to prepare for when the UNCRC becomes part of Scots law.